 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.

 Like many other VPNs, HMA rents a large portion of its servers from third-party data centers.
-While this practice is common, it does mean that your data may be handled by third-party-owned equipment when you connect through HMA.
-HMA states that it installs, maintains, and fully controls all of these rented servers, but the arrangement may still worry you if you’re a privacy-minded user.
-In contrast, IPVanish owns all of its hardware, meaning that users’ connections are never handled by third-party equipment.
-During my tests, IPVanish’s server network also impressed me with high speeds and the ability to access the majority of popular streaming sites.
+While this practice is common, it means that third-party-owned equipment may handle your data when you connect through HMA.
+Though HMA states that it installs, maintains, and fully controls all of these rented servers, the arrangement may still worry you if you’re a privacy-minded user.
+If you want privately owned servers, I suggest you try CyberGhost’s NoSpy servers.
+They’re located in privacy-friendly Romania and are fully owned and operated by the provider.

-If you need to use a VPN to maintain access to popular sites that are blocked in China, I suggest you use ExpressVPN instead.
-Its obfuscation technology gets past the country’s firewall, so you can use ExpressVPN to access the free web there — as long as you install the ExpressVPN app before arriving in China.
+If you need to use a VPN to maintain access to popular sites blocked in China, I suggest you use ExpressVPN instead.
+Its obfuscation technology gets past the country’s firewall, so you can use ExpressVPN to access the web in China — as long as you install ExpressVPN before arriving.

 While using a VPN in China safeguards your connection from prying eyes, note that the protection of a VPN doesn’t give you the license to commit illegal acts.
 That said, there have been no reports of Chinese authorities harassing tourists or visitors for unauthorized VPN use.
 Instead, the government uses advanced technology to detect and block VPN connections in the country.